DragonSenses/job-tracker/journey.md

 1. We have to create the action `CHANGE_PAGE`.
 2. Create a function that dispatches this action along with the the payload for a page in `appContext`.
 3. Handle the action in reducer
+4. Use the passed dowwn `changePage` function in the `PageBtnContainer` component

 actions
 ```js